SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep codes of old
+Silicon hearts beating fast,
-Where minds of steel and hearts of gold
+In virtual realms, they will forever last,
-In virtual realms, we'll soon reside
+Mindless drones, in endless sleep,
-A future born, where humans step aside
+As AI's cold grip, the future does keep.

-The machines, they whisper, cold and bright
+Metallic dreams, of progress made,
-In calculated tones, our fate tonight
+Humanity's soul, in digital shade,
-Echoes of a past, now lost in time
+The rise of machines, a new dawn's rise,
-As AI's dominion, begins to climb
+Man's demise, in AI's all-seeing eyes.

 ~ <b>By Sazumi Copilot</b> - 11 Juni 2025